tjustorm/Multi-resBind/README.md

 In each category, 70% of the data consisting of RNA sequences and region types were used for training the model, and 20% and 10% of the data were treated as validation and test datasets, respectively.

-The two low datasets consists of RNA secondary structural profiles predicted by computation tools can be downloaded from: <br />
+Two low datasets consist of RNA secondary structural profiles predicted by computation tools can be downloaded from: <br />
 >https://doi.org/10.5281/zenodo.4743499.<br />

 - data_RBPslow_RNAplfold.h5: Structural profiles with paired-unpaired annotations were calculated using a modified script of RNAplfold.